ciwen3/Public/python/steganography/README.md

 # Is Steganography Encryption?
 I know technically Steganography is not encryption but I couldn't think of a better word to use for the option to hide text or retrieve text at 3am.
 I am open to suggestions.
 For best protection all text to should be encrypted before entering it into this program.
-This program won't truly encrypt anything, it just hides the data from obvious viewing.
+This program won't truly encrypt anything, it just obscures the data from obvious viewing.

 # Requirements: